What is a Skip Level Meeting (Interview)?

 Skip levels interviews are one on one meetings between a senior leader and employee.
 The leader meeting with the employee is the boss of the employee’s boss.I think it’s a great way to establish a relationship with teams and keep the employee communication lines open.
 We all have busy schedules after all and senior leaders spend less time with employees and more on long term planning, growth and strategy.
 Managers often go through the motions failing to capitalize on the opportunity the skip level meeting brings.
 Skip level meetings are often called skip level interviews.

 The goal in having a skip level meeting is to meet with the employee and develop trust and rapport so that the employee will go to either a member of the leadership before giving notice or resigning from the employer.
+These interviews are extremely important especially when you hire remote employees.
 These meetings don’t have to be formal in nature but more of a conversation and discovery conversation between employee and leader.

 Often times employers schedule skip level meetings or interviews with high potential employees or those of a department who has recently experienced an increase in employee turnover.
 However, I am of the belief that leaders should make a habit of having skip level meetings even if turnover isn’t an issue or a topic of conversation among leadership.
 Otherwise, skip level meetings might signify to some employees that the organization isn’t meeting expectation and could also be planning restructuring, layoffs or a massive organizational change.